kbuckler/linear-cli/docs/COMMANDS.md

 linear generator populate --teams 3 --projects-per-team 3 --issues-per-project 8
 ```

+**Notes:**
+- The command requires at least one team to exist in your Linear workspace
+- If a team doesn't have any projects, the command will create them
+- Issues are created with random priorities and linked to the appropriate projects
+- If the system can't create projects due to permissions, it will attempt to create issues directly under the team

 ### Dump Linear Data

-Extracts detailed reporting data from your Linear workspace.
+Extracts detailed reporting data from your Linear workspace and provides analytics on the data.
+The command uses a modular analytics system to generate meaningful insights about your workspace.

 ```
 linear generator dump [options]